rmgogogo/nano-aigc/README.md

 ## CLIP Pro

 A pro version of CLIP.
 It uses the BERT text encoder with real text.
-Since this is a nano image VAE, while BERT encoder generates 768-d vector, it's expected that it's not good like one-hot.
+Since this is a nano image VAE, while BERT encoder generates 768-d vector, and we only have 10 ditigals, it has high prob to contain same digital in one batch, then the CLIP's loss can't work well.
+Using small batch would help but small batch has its own problem.
+So the performance is not good.
-However it's good enough as a demo.
+However it's good enough as a demo to tell the essience.

 ```
 python clip_pro.py --train --epochs 10 --predict